base-link/base/make/sort/readme.md

 Step through the AST (iterate through the calls), and construct a fork for each step.
 Then test that the riff matches the form, or infer it and then check.

+    function testFormForm() {

+    }

+    function testForm(riff, form) {
+      for (const name in riff.link) {

+      }
+    }

+Can mark the literals with the final type instantly.

+    if (riff.workFormTake && riff.workForm !== form) {
+      throw halt('invalid_type')
+    }

+The compile target is just an AST, it's not the actual executable.
+The executable is the finally generated code.
+The AST is a tree structure, not a graph, so there won't be a problem rendering it.

+    riff.base //=> calculate path to notify watchers

+    base.hook[line].push(hook)

+Actually we want to add a tree of watchers, so they look up by property key.

+The interpolated references are used to generate more of the AST?